sunder96u/Jenkins_User_Validator/README.md

   - **403**: User exists but lacks permissions to view their profile.
 - Prints results to the console with user information in color.

+## Username File

+Jenkins only allows alphanumeric characters, slashes, or dashes in the username

 ## Prerequisites

 Before running the script, you will need to have Python installed on your system.
 Additionally, the script requires the `requests` library to interact with the Jenkins API.
 You can install the required dependencies using: